 Can you go Skiing and Snowboarding in Australia?

-You don’t find snow all year round in Australia, but the Snowy Mountains, located in the southeast part of NSW, receive snow in June, July, August, and also early September.
+You won’t find snow all year round in Australia, but the Snowy Mountains, located in South East NSW, receive snow in June, July, August, and also early September.